kovidgoyal/calibre/manual/viewer.rst

 in other works.
 You can enter these numbers in the box marked Go to at the top of the window to go to a particular reference location.

-If you click on links inside the ebook to take you to different parts of the book, such as an endnote, you can use the back and forward buttons in the top left corner to return to where you were.
+If you click on links inside the ebook to take you to different parts of the book, such as an endnote, you can use the :guilabel:`Back` and :guilabel:`Forward` buttons in the top left corner to return to where you were.
 These buttons behave just like those in a web browser.

 Customizing the look and feel of your reading experience